sid88in/serverless-appsync-plugin/doc/pipeline-functions.md

 # Pipeline functions

-When you use `PIPELINE` [resolvers](resolvers.md), you will also need to define the use pipeline functions.
+When you use `PIPELINE` [resolvers](resolvers.md), you will also need to define the used pipeline functions.
 You can do so under the `appSync.pipelineFunctions` attribute.

 It's a key-value pair object whose key is the name of the function and the value is its configuration.